Valdes-Tresanco-MS/gmx_MMPBSA/docs/getting-started.md

 - First of all, to Amber and GROMACS developers.
 Without their incredible and hard work, gmx_MMPBSA would not exist.
 - Jason Swails (Amber developer and [ParmEd](https://github.com/ParmEd/ParmEd) principal developer) for his continuous support on ParmEd issues.
+- Dr. Hymavathi Veeravarapu for helping with the introductory video for gmx_MMPBSA

 [<img src="../assets/images/jetbrains-variant-4.png" height="100" width="178" align="right" />][11]